srobo/website/_events/sr2019/southampton-kickstart.md

 For public transport or driving instructions, see the University of Southampton's information on [getting to our campuses][soton-campus-directions] (scroll down to Highfield campus).

-Once you're on campus you can follow the [on-campus directions][soton-directions].
+For parking and walking directions once you arrive, you can see the [on-campus directions][soton-directions].

 ## Food